Electronic Access Agreement

 Miscellaneous Terms.
 General contractual terms including governing law.

-Electronic Agreements and Signatures are Binding: Agreements you agree to electronically, including using an Electronic Signature, are binding and have the same legal effect as if they were written down on paper.
+Electronic Agreements and Signatures are Binding: Agreements you agree to electronically, including using an Electronic Signature, are binding and have the same legal effect as if they were written down and signed on paper.
 You will not dispute any agreement, or other terms, with us on the basis that it was delivered, received or entered into electronically, including using an Electronic Signature.

-Electronic Records are Equivalent to Paper Records: Our records regarding any Accounts or Services are final and conclusive (including electronic data and records, and those of any Third Party or Third-Party Service Providers).
+Electronic Records are Equivalent to Paper Records: Our records regarding any Accounts or Services are final and conclusive (including electronic data and records, and those of any Third Party or Third Party Service Providers).
 These records will be admissible in any legal, administrative or other proceedings, and will be conclusive evidence of the contents of those records the same as if they were original paper records.
 You waive any right to object to the introduction of any such electronic data or records into evidence.

 Severability: If any provision of this Agreement is found to be invalid or unenforceable, this will not affect the validity or enforceability of the other provisions of this Agreement.